 Just outside Llilongwe we pulled along side the road to eat lunch.
 It was a rushed lunch so we didn't unpack the chairs.
 Lucinda worked quickly to put everything together and we all sensed the urgency.
 There weren't any villages in sight but a lone woman walking along the road came over to hover and beg for food.
 Danie eventually gave her a loaf of bread but it didn't easily make her go away.
 She didn't seem altogether there in the head.
 It was a bit sad.
 But, as good as the break from driving felt at that moment, I was starting to think that eating while the truck was going was not a bad idea.
 That way we didn't impose on anybody and weren't setting the image that overland trucks were there to hand out food.
 The value of the food was inconsequential but it seemed likely that it would increase the harassment of overland trucks.
 Danie always handled the situation smoothly for our benefit and if we stopped there was probably little else they could do.

 Our destination for the day was a place called Luwawa forest and it turned into another really long nine hour day of driving to get there.
 All of these long days in the truck were getting really tiring.
 The truck had more leg room and we were able to rest our feet on the cooler in between the back seats but Phumbu was a bumpier truck than Stevie and the back seat was the bumpiest place of all.
-When we finally turned off of the highway to reach the forest camp ground it was another good hour of bumping along on a dirt road before we arrived at the camping area.
+When we finally turned off of the highway to reach the forest camp ground it was another good hour of bumping along on a dirt road before we arrived at the camping are a.
 How this place ever got chosen for a stop on the itinerary, let alone two, is a total mystery.
 The forest was somewhat reminiscent of forests back home except that it was all man made and the trees were planted unnaturally close together.
 On top of that they actual camping facilities were the worst we had seen yet.
 Some bike event was underway so the camping spaces were full which left us with the lodge dormitory, a dirty old room full of bunk beds.
 Many of the beds had rat pellets on the covers and probably hadn't been slept in for ages, and for good reason!
 If the nasty bunks weren't inviting enough we knew that Daddy Hooligan snored up a storm so we elected to sleep in Phumbu.

 Danie and Lucinda had set our expectations for Luwawa Forest and if it had been up to them we would have skipped it all together but the itinerary was set by Cape Town and they couldn't change it without written consent from all of us.
 Once we saw the camping area we were quick to sign off on not staying there a second night.
 We were even eager to get off early in the morning and make it to Kande Beach on Lake Malawi as soon as possible.
 The truck got quite cold at night but we never questioned our decision to sleep there instead of the dorm.